-- Melt three tablespoons of margarine in skillet over medium heat.
+- Heat 1/3 cup of oil in skillet over medium heat.
 Add cutlets, three at a time, and saute until golden on each side.
-Add a little more margarine if necessary.
+Add a little more oil if necessary.
 Remove cutlets and set aside while you brown remaining ones.

-- Melt remaining margarine in same skillet.
-Add the white part of the minced scallions and bay leaves.
-Saute two minutes.
+- Add the white part of the minced scallions and bay leaves.
+Sauté two minutes.
 Add wine and bring to a boil.
 Stir well with a wooden spoon so that all the chicken drippings are incorporated into the sauce.
 Boil until the sauce is reduced to a thick glaze.
 Add cranberry sauce, stock and vinegar.
 Simmer while stirring until all the ingredients are well mixed and the sauce has slightly thickened.
 Return chicken cutlets to the sauce.
 Spoon sauce all over the cutlets and simmer until they are fully cooked.
 Remove bay leaves.
 Arrange cutlets on a platter deep enough to hold the sauce.
 Sprinkle minced green scallions over the top and serve hot.

 - If you reheat the chicken at a later time, the sauce will thicken a little more.
 You can add a little more wine and chicken broth to thin it out.